-1. Motorbike accidents are often not about speed
+1. Motorcycle accidents are often not about speed

 Even with the use of protective equipment and caution on the road, motorcyclists are at much higher risk of accidents.
 People often attribute accidents involving motorcyclists to speed and recklessness, but accidents often occur as a result of other road users not seeing them, or through road surface issues.
 Common accidents that are possible to make a claim for include: